 - 1. The Mid-year LCAP report was presented to the Board of Directors on January 24, 2023. - 2.
 The Principal engaged the Site Leadership Team multiple times during the course of the year to review LCAP goals and reflect on priorities, progress and challenges.
 Input was given the week of May 1, 2023, via comprehensive survey. - 3.
-School Site council and ELAC members were asked for input during a Principal's Cafecito meeting on April 21 2023 (ARHS) and April 20 (ARMS).
-Input was also given via comprehensive survey to students, parents and staff.
+School Site council and ELAC members were asked for input during a Principal's Cafecito meeting on April 18, 2023.
+Input was also given via comprehensive survey.